 one position, one-year term

-After a successful law career providing litigation, contract, technology, marketing, and corporate legal services to individual clients, companies and municipalities in Chicago and Los Angeles, Richard Vaughn became a parent through surrogacy and egg donation and shifted his practice to assisted reproductive technology (ART) law, becoming the founding principal of International Fertility Law Group, one of the most successful and best-known law firms in the world focusing exclusively on ART law.
+After a successful law career providing litigation, contract, technology, marketing, and corporate legal services to individual clients, companies, and municipalities in Chicago and Los Angeles, Richard B. Vaughn became a parent through surrogacy and egg donation.
+He then shifted his practice to assisted reproduction law, becoming the founding principal of International Fertility Law Group, one of the most successful and best-known law firms in the world focusing exclusively on assisted reproductive technology (ART) law.

-Away from the office, Vaughn and his husband are proud advocates for LGBT equality and parenting as members of the Family Equality Council, and Rich also provides community service in the medical, health, and wellness industries as an experienced fitness instructor, triathlete, and former paramedic.
+Away from the office, Rich and his husband are proud advocates for LGBT equality and parenting as members of the Family Equality Council, and Rich also provides community service in the medical, health, and wellness industries as an experienced fitness instructor, triathlete, and former paramedic.

 one position, three-year term